About Pearl Magpie Jewellery

 - Pearl Tips & Tricks

 Pearls are a mollusc’s response to an irritating object inside their shells.
 These irritants either occur naturally, such as in the case of a parasite or predator's bite (resulting in a Natural pearl) or are surgically placed there by human intervention, "bead nucleation" and "mantle nucleation", result in a Cultured pearl.
-The entombing process that forms the pearl happens by the mollusc secreting saliva (Nacre) to form this wonderful gift of God that is a Pearl.
+The entombing process that forms the pearl happens by the mollusc secreting saliva (Nacre) that crystallises to form this wonderful gift of God that is a Pearl.

 Before the beginning of the 20th Century, pearl diving was the most common way of harvesting pearls.
-Now, however, almost all pearls used for jewellery are cultured by planting a seed or nucleus into pearl oysters, bead nucleation, to produce saltwater pearls or mussels to produce freshwater pearls.
+Now, however, almost all pearls used for jewellery are cultured by planting a seed or nucleus into pearl oysters, bead nucleation, to produce saltwater pearls or in mussels to produce freshwater pearls.
 The nucleus is surgically implanted in the oyster's gonads and is generally a polished bead made from special mussel shell along with a small graft of mantle tissue from a live oyster.
 Freshwater Pearls are typically mantle-nucleated, meaning they are composed entirely of nacre; the fragment of mantle tissue disintegrates as the mollusc coats it, resulting in a pearl made of solid nacre.
 Although methods are changing and freshwater pearls are also being nucleated with pearl beads as in the production of saltwater pearls, this is truer as the size of the pearl increases.
 As Saltwater Pearls are nucleated with a seed and mantle tissue the resulting pearl is normally larger and rounder in shape than freshwater pearls.
 Technical evolution now enables freshwater mussels to be seed-nucleated thus producing freshwater pearls akin to saltwater pearls.
 Cultivation takes from two to four years depending on conditions, variety and whether it is a fresh or salt water medium.
 A typical fresh water mussel can produce up to 50 pearls at a time whereas their saltwater cousin can only produce 1 or 2 pearls at a time and taking much longer to do so.

 Calcium Carbonate (CaCO3) & Conchiolin